 Intelligent Packet Buffering on ASR9000 4th Generation Ethernet Line cards

-Packet buffers are designed to absorb high-speed incoming temporary data bursts, to avoid packet losses and manage latency.
+Dynamic buffer management takes advantage of on-demand buffer allocation for efficient handling of instantaneous traffic bursts and it is optimized for high bandwidth interfaces on dense line cards.
+Packet buffers are designed to absorb incoming traffic temporary bursts, while guarantee for high priority traffic forwarding.
 For such scenarios, dynamic buffer management techniques are more efficient than static allocations, as they allow assignment of available buffers to physical interfaces on an interim basis only.
-They become even more relevant in the case of high speed interfaces due to the amount of memory required to buffer traffic even for very short periods of time.
-Static allocations, on the contrary, are useful as a fallback option for very specific use cases where per-priority-buffer limits and per-port bandwidth guarantee are more important.
+They become even more relevant in the case of high-speed interfaces due to the amount of memory required to buffer traffic even for very short periods of time.

 High Bandwidth buffering and Model Shifting